NREL/PRAS/SystemModel_HDF5_spec.md

 (potentially) time-varying properties of the system regions:

- - `forwardcapacity`, as unsigned 32-bit integers representing maximum available power transfer capacity from the first region to the second region along the line, for each line in each time period
+ - `forwardcapacity`, as unsigned 32-bit integers representing maximum available power transfer capacity from `region_from` to `region_to` along the line, for each line in each time period
- - `backwardcapacity`, as unsigned 32-bit integers representing maximum available power transfer capacity from the second region to the first region along the line, for each line in each time period
+ - `backwardcapacity`, as unsigned 32-bit integers representing maximum available power transfer capacity from `region_to` to `region_from` along the line, for each line in each time period
  - `failureprobability`, as 64-bit floats representing the probability the line transitions from operational to forced outage during a given simulation timestep, for each line in each timeperiod.
 Unitless.